 Our Prek-3 classroom follows a structured schedule to enhance optimal learning conditions for this age group.
 Children are busy playing while learning a multitude of skills such as: language, math, social studies, science, and routine life skills.
 Throughout all daily activities, concentration is placed on self help skills and fostering independence.

 Our Prek-4 classroom’s focus is kindergarten readiness.
+We participate in the South Carolina 4K First Steps program and are following a state guided curriculum and protocol.
 Teachers build on established routines and knowledge to make sure children are prepared to begin school when leaving the program.
 Activities are presented to foster logical thinking, reasoning, problem solving, and decision making.

 We provide care for school age children after school, during school closings/early dismissals, and summer vacation.
 Our interactive classroom has interesting learning centers, lots of choices for children to relax and unwind after school.
 Manners and respect are part of our curriculum, as well as a happy, warm and nurturing place where children are allowed to be children.
-Our homework philosophy is one of just that…the children are in school all day and arrive here around 3:00, and are very wound up from having to sit all day and on the bus ride to the center.
-Although we understand there is vey little time in the evenings for your child to do their homework therefore; we allow children second grade and up 30 min to do their homework.
-This is unassisted and should be rechecked by parents.
+Our program is not a homework club, it is a further learning experience as well as a chance to get in some much needed physical activity and fresh air.
+We understand that after dinner there is very little time, and often no sunlight, to get in these needed aspects.
+Therefore we focus on helping the children transition from sitting in school all day to being ready for a night at home with periods of active play, crafts, and games.
+We do have a space for those who wish to do their homework but it is unguided and should be checked, or better yet done, at home.